doingweb/watney-app/README.md

 This configures the `example` plugin to have a setting `fruit` with value `banana`.
 The config object for each plugin is passed to it during object construction.

+### Plugin Databases

+Plugins each get their own [LokiJS](https://github.com/techfort/LokiJS) database, which can be used to store important non-static information such as renewable authorization tokens.
+They live in the `.plugin-db` directory (which will be automatically created) at the root of your Watney project.

+Since plugins may store sensitive information, it is recommended that you have your source control ignore the `.plugin-db` directory.

 ### Building a Plugin

 See [`watney-plugin-example`](https://www.npmjs.com/package/watney-plugin-example) for example plugin code.